Technigo/project-survey/README.md

 My intial plan was to make the components as re-usable as possible, ie to send all information as props.
 Although I had to revert this in order to make the summary section.
 So if I had more time I would go back to this plan.
 I would also, as always, work more with the styling.

-Try to add a check if its completed?
-problem: how to mark the first select option as disabled when its in a map - aptions array index=0, add restart button.

 ## View it live
-Check it out here:
+Check it out here: https://condescending-hawking-aea228.netlify.app/